Skip to Main Content

 Planning Your Stay

-Property sits at Escures-Commes, outside Port-en-Bessin, in the Calvados department of Normandy.
+The property sits at Escures-Commes, outside Port-en-Bessin, in the Calvados department of Normandy.
 Bayeux, the closest major town and a significant historic destination in its own right, is a short drive away, as are the D-Day landing beaches at Omaha and Gold.
 Summer is the obvious peak season, when the heated outdoor pool is operational and the gardens read at their fullest, and demand for rooms in this part of Normandy rises sharply around the June D-Day anniversary commemorations.
-Booking well ahead for June stays is advisable for that reason.
-The hotel offers 29 rooms and a tennis court alongside the pool and restaurant, which positions it for stays of two nights or more rather than single-night layovers.
+The hotel offers 28 rooms and a tennis court alongside the pool and restaurant.
 Guests who want a direct contrast between this kind of rooted, historically dense Normandy experience and the more architecturally contemporary register of Mediterranean luxury properties might subsequently consider La Réserve Ramatuelle or Hotel Du Cap-Eden-Roc in Cap d'Antibes as a southern counterpart on the same trip.

 How It Stacks Up